alecperkins/spacegray/README.md

+This is a fork of the [Spacegray](https://github.com/kkga/spacegray) theme with a slightly higher contrast for the light Sublime theme and light Base16 color scheme.

+---

 # Spacegray

 A set of custom UI themes for Sublime Text 2/3.
 It's all about hype and minimal and comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.